Election Security and Accuracy

 Security at the San Mateo County Elections Office

-Established procedures such as “chain of custody” on all equipment via logs, signature sheets and an inventory control and tracking system utilizing bar codes technology establishes tight controls of voting equipment and machines.
-Paper ballots and vote tally electronic storage components cannot be handled by any one single elections employee or Election Officer at any time.
+Established procedures such as “chain of custody” on all equipment via logs, signature sheets and an inventory control and tracking system utilizing bar code technology establishes tight controls of voting equipment and machines.
+Paper ballots and vote tally electronic storage components cannot be handled by any single Elections employee or Election Officer at any time.

 Security at Vote Centers

-Voting devices will be delivered to the Vote Centers before the voting period begins.
-They will be kept in a secure location at each Vote Center.
-Each ballot issuing device will be stored inside a secure case and sealed with a numbered-wire seal.
-The presiding election Inspector will be required to verify that the correct seals are intact on the voting devices before they may be opened and used in the election.
+Voting devices will be delivered to the Vote Centers prior to the beginning to the voting session.
+They are kept in a secure location at each Vote Center.
+Each ballot-issuing device will be stored inside a secure case and sealed with a tamper evidence seal.
+The presiding Vote Center lead will be required to verify that the correct seals are intact on the voting devices before they may be opened and used in the election.
 Vote Center staff also verify that all counts are zero before the opening of the polls.

 Other Management and Operation Procedures

 Internal management and operational procedures are crucial to the success and reliability of any voting system, including our previous optical scan system.
 The following procedures will be carried forward or instituted:

 - An audit of the electronic tally of the number of votes cast will be conducted against the number of signatures on VBM ballots in the election.

 - Vote Center Representatives are required to certify in writing that the proper locks and seals were found to be intact on the voting equipment before the polls open.

 - Vote Center Representatives will be required to verify the voting system has no votes that have been pre-loaded into the system.

 - A physical inventory of all voting devices will be conducted before and after each election to ensure custody of all voting devices is maintained.